 Experimental Particle Physics

 Today's high-energy physics is the culmination of twenty-five centuries of searching for an understanding of the ultimate nature of matter.
 The University of Toronto has one of Canada's most active groups in elementary particle physics and relativity.
 Over the last 30 years the standard model of particle physics has gradually taken shape.
-With the conclusion of the recent Z boson physics program at CERN and high energy tests at the Tevatron the standard model has withstood tests of unprecedented precision.
+The standard model has withstood tests of unprecedented precision.
 Still, we know that this model cannot be complete.
 Experimentalists and theorists at the University of Toronto are actively trying to find ways to move beyond the current particle physics paradigm.

 The future of particle physics is intimately connected to developments in particle accelerators to reach higher and higher energies and intensities.
 Our group is involved in a project on superconducting radio-frequency accelerating cavities for future accelerators, as well as upgrades to the ATLAS detector.